lukesh-b/java-prjs/text-processing/README.md

 ```
 => This will compile the source code and place the compiled .class files in the target directory.

-3. Run the Application on compiled
+3. Run the Application after compiling

 ```bash
 java -cp target/classes text_processing.TextProcessingUtils